xhf-F/cocoa_des_y3/README.md

     |    +-- interface
     |    +-- chains

-We suggest the `chains` path be included in the `.gitignore` file once the folder is added and committed to the project's repository.
+We suggest the `chains` path be included in the `.gitignore` file once the folder is added and committed to the project's repository to avoid filling the project's repository with large chain files.

-### Step 2: copy the data products to the `data` folder
+### Step 2: copy the data products to `/data`

-Include the covariance matrice, data vector, source and lens redshift distributions, and mask files.
+The data products must include the covariance matrice, data vector, source and lens redshift distributions, and mask files.

-### Step 3: create a dataset file on the `data` folder.
+### Step 3: create a dataset file on `/data`

-Check [DES_Y3.dataset](https://github.com/CosmoLike/cocoa_des_y3/blob/main/data/DES_Y3.dataset) as a template.
+Check [DES_Y3.dataset](https://github.com/CosmoLike/cocoa_des_y3/blob/main/data/DES_Y3.dataset) as a template for the dataset file.

 ### Step 4: create the interface files on the `interface` folder.